Shiro100/Theta_Security_System/README.md

 - Small offices or retail spaces
 - Low-cost security solutions for rural or underserved areas

-## 👨‍💻 Developers
-This project was developed by a team of students from FEU Institute of Technology as part of their thesis.

 ## ⚙️ Hardware Setup
 - **Orange Pi Zero 3** (or equivalent low-cost single-board computer)
 - USB or built-in camera for video input
 - Optional: External storage for logs or backups

-## 📋 License
-This project is licensed under [Insert License Name] – contributions are welcome!

 ## 🤝 Acknowledgments
 We extend our gratitude to our mentors, professors, and peers who provided guidance and support throughout this project.